R324 (South Africa)

 The R324 is a Regional Route in South Africa that connects Barrydale to the north with Port Beaufort and Witsand to the south.

 Route

-Originating from the R62 at Barrydale it heads south over the Tradouw Pass.
-At the end of the pass, it reaches a t-junction.
-The western route is signed as the R324 and the eastern as the R322.
-The westerly R324 passes through Suurbraak and then reaches the N2.
-It is co-signed briefly heading east.
-Diverging from the N2, the route then heads south-south-east to Port Beaufort.
-Here the R322 rejoins the route.
+The R324 begins in Barrydale at a junction with the R62 and it heads south over the Tradouws Pass, crossing the Langeberg mountains.
+At the end of the pass, it reaches a t-junction, where the eastern route is signed as the R322 and the R324 continues as the western route.
+The westerly R324 passes through Suurbraak and then reaches a junction with the N2 near Buffeljagsrivier (12 kilometres east of Swellendam).
+It joins the N2 to be co-signed for 3 kilometres heading east.
+Diverging from the N2, the route then heads south-south-east to Port Beaufort, where it meets the other end of the R322.
 The R324 then runs east to end at the neighbouring village of Witsand.